Its-Yayo/Ramskit/README.md

 $ cd Keypwn
 ```

-You can load in your localhost the last changes of Ramskit
+You can load in your localhost the last changes of Ramskit.
 ```
 $ git pull
 ```